1can 15 ounces red enchilada sauce (or use our homemade recipe)

 Instructions

-Preheat the Oven: Preheat oven to 400°F. Wrap tortillas in aluminum foil and place them in the oven while it preheats (5-8 minutes).
+Preheat the Oven: Preheat oven to 400°F. Wrap 12 –16 corn tortillas in aluminum foil and place them in the oven while it preheats (5-8 minutes).
 This softens them so they don’t crack when rolling.

 Brown the Beef: Heat a large skillet over medium-high heat.
-Add the ground beef, salt, pepper, and onion powder.
+Add 1 pound lean ground beef, 1/2 teaspoon kosher salt, 1/2 teaspoon fresh ground black pepper, and 1 teaspoon onion powder.
 Cook until browned and crumbly, about 5–6 minutes, breaking it apart with a spatula as it cooks.
 Transfer the beef to a bowl and set aside (leave any browned bits and juices in the skillet — that’s flavor!).

-Make the Red Sauce: In the same skillet, melt butter over medium heat.
-Whisk in flour and cook for 1–2 minutes until golden and nutty.
-Slowly whisk in chicken stock until smooth.
-Stir in the red enchilada sauce, coriander, and pepper.
+Make the Red Sauce: In the same skillet, 2 tablespoons unsalted butter over medium heat.
+Whisk in 2 tablespoons all-purpose flour and cook for 1–2 minutes until golden and nutty.
+Slowly whisk in 1 cup chicken stock until smooth.
+Stir in 1 can 15 ounces red enchilada sauce (or use our homemade recipe), 1 teaspoon ground coriander, and 1/2 teaspoon fresh ground black pepper.
 Bring to a gentle boil, then reduce heat and simmer for 3–5 minutes until slightly thickened.
 (Building the sauce in the beef pan adds tons of flavor from the browned bits!)

 Reserve Some Sauce: Scoop out about 1 cup of the sauce and set it aside — this will be used to top the enchiladas later.

 Build the Filling: Return the cooked beef to the skillet with the sauce.
-Stir in the green chile sauce, diced green chiles, and pinto beans.
+Stir in 1 can (15 ounces) green chile sauce, 1 can (7 ounces) diced green chiles, and 1 can (15 ounces) pinto beans, drained and rinsed.
 Cook until heated through, about 3–4 minutes.

 Prepare the Baking Dish: Remove tortillas from the oven.
 Spread 1 cup of the beef mixture across the bottom of a 9x13-inch baking dish.